Wood stork: Excretion and thermoregulation

 During the breeding season, the wood stork commonly defecates over the edge of its nest, while the chicks usually defecate inside.
 The method of defecation of the adult differs based on temperature.
 Normally, it excretes by leaning forward and slightly raising its tail, with the waste either going straight down or slightly backward.
-When it is hot, though, the adult takes a different position, quickly moving its tail downwards and forwards while twisting its body around to aim at a leg that is bent backward (this is called urohidrosis).
+When weather is hot, though, the adult takes a different position, quickly moving its tail downward and forward while twisting its body around to aim at a leg that is bent backward (this is called urohidrosis).
 Which leg is aimed at is alternated.
 The excrement aimed at the legs is fluid and watery.
 It generally hits the legs around the middle of the unfeathered tibia, and runs down the leg as it is being directed by the scales.
 This results in evaporation, making this a method of thermoregulation.
-The temperature at which this starts is slightly above the threshold for panting, the latter of which takes place at temperatures of about 41.7 C and above, compared to the normal body temperature of about 40.7 C. In hot weather, breeding adults will also shade their chicks with their wings.
+The temperature at which this starts is slightly above the threshold for panting, the latter of which takes place at temperatures of about 41.7 C and above, compared to the normal body temperature around 40.7 C. In hot weather, breeding adults will also shade their chicks with their wings.

 Evolution

 Fossil record

 The species most likely evolved in tropical regions and its North American presence probably postdates the last ice age.
-A fossil fragment from the Touro Passo Formation found at Arroio Touro Passo (Rio Grande do Sul, Brazil) might be of the living species; it is at most from the Late Pleistocene age, a few 10,000s of years ago.
+A fossil fragment from the Touro Passo Formation found at Arroio Touro Passo (Rio Grande do Sul, Brazil) might be of the living species; it is at most from the Late Pleistocene age, a few tens of thousands of years ago.
 North American fossils from that time are of an extinct larger relative, M. wetmorei, which would be distinguished from the wood stork on the basis of size and on the basis of M. wetmorei's less curved mandible.
 This was probably a sister species; both occurred sympatrically on Cuba at the end of the Pleistocene.